oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 http DELETE :8080/api/group/8
 ```

-## Create an Angular app with the Angular CLI
+## Create an Angular App with the Angular CLI

 The Angular CLI was a revolutionary tool when it was released in 2016.
 It's now the standard way to create new Angular projects and the easiest way to get started with Angular.
 Many web frameworks have adopted similar tools to improve their developer experience.